jstrieb/homework-template/README.md

 make install
 ```

-3. If the previous steps did not work, consult the sage wisdom of Stack Exchange for where to install the `.cls` file.
+3. If the previous steps did not work, consult the sage wisdom of Stack Exchange for where to install the `.cls` and `.sty` files.
 In particular, [this answer](https://tex.stackexchange.com/a/1138/150811) may be helpful.
+Note that both the `homework.cls` and `hw-shortcuts.sty` files should be moved to the same directory to make them accessible.

 ## Overleaf & ShareLaTeX